 Hello there, surfers of the mighty electron!
 This blog contains my random musings, my incoherent rants, and sometimes just a piece of my mind.

 Anyway, my name is Arie.
 I’m a citizen of the great nation of Indonesia, as most of you probably would’ve known.
-I was born in the year when David Bowie released the single Heroes and Fleetwood Mac’s masterpiece became the best selling album of the decade.
+I was born in the year when David Bowie released the single Heroes and Fleetwood Mac released their masterpiece that would later became the best selling album of the 70’s.
 It was also the year when the best football club on Earth, for the first time, became the champions of Europe.

 Born in the town of Cimahi of West Java, I grew up in a military complex.
 At the year of my birth, my father just got back from Egypt, serving as a Liaison Officer for the United Nations Emergency Forces, assigned in the Egypt – Israel border.
 And like all children in a military family, I moved a lot.